The short answer

 What is “Little Paws Yorkie Rescue”?

 Cannot verify a currently-active organization by this name in Calgary.
-Verify any rescue with CRA registry, physical address, vet references, recent listings before applying.
+Verify any rescue with CRA registry, physical address, vet references, and recent listings before applying.

 Why no Yorkie rescues on Kijiji?